School Mission and History

 Pallotti School – Pallotti Kindergarten, Pallotti Primary School and Pallotti Higher Secondary School – situated at Onthimalai village about 15 kms from the city of Madurai, caters to the educational requirements of rural poor children.
 It was founded in 2002 by Fr.
 Emmanuel Savariaradimai, SAC, a Pallottine priest, to provide education to the children of quarry workers.
 The area was then known for the existence of numerous granite quarries with bonded laborers.
 The families of bonded laborers, including children, toiled in the granite quarry.
 Several social evils were prevalent among them namely female infanticide, child marriage, child labour and illiteracy.

 Beginnings - 2002

-The School in its seventeen years of existence has helped to eradicate illiteracy, child labour, female infanticide and child marriage.
+The School in its twenty years of existence has helped to eradicate illiteracy, child labour, female infanticide and child marriage.

 Pallotti School Entrance

 Until now seven batches of students have passed out of the school.
 Most of them pursue higher education in several universities in Tamil Nadu; some took up technical training and found employment in industries.